blueyed/pytest/doc/en/usage.rst

     pytest -l           # show local variables (shortcut)

     pytest --tb=auto    # (default) 'long' tracebacks for the first and last
-                         # entry, but 'short' style for the other entries
+                        # entry, but 'short' style for the other entries.
     pytest --tb=long    # exhaustive, informative traceback formatting pytest --tb=short   # shorter traceback format
     pytest --tb=line    # only one line per failure pytest --tb=native  # Python standard library formatting pytest --tb=no      # no traceback at all

-The ``--full-trace`` causes very long traces to be printed on error (longer than ``--tb=long``).
+The ``--full-trace`` option causes very long traces to be printed (longer than ``--tb=long``).
 It also ensures that a stack trace is printed on **KeyboardInterrupt** (Ctrl+C).
 This is very useful if the tests are taking too long and you interrupt them with Ctrl+C to find out where the tests are *hanging*.
 By default no output will be shown (because KeyboardInterrupt is caught by pytest).
-By using this option you make sure a trace is shown.

 .. _`pytest.detailed_failed_tests_usage`: